-As people learn how true economy it is to use Dobbins' Eléltric Sosp, (made by Cragin & Co., Phil.) the common, adulterated, dishonest soaps are being driven out of the market.
-Try 11.
+As people learn how true economy it is to use Dobbins' Eleltric Sosp, (made by Cragin & Co., Phil ) the common, adulterated, dishonest. soaps are being driven out of the market.
+Try it.

-'True merit has placed West's Pulmonary Balsam foremost in the ranks of proprietary compounds. , Our experience teaches us that for the rapid cure of coughs, colds, soar throat, asthma, bronchitis, influenza, whooping cough and consumption, there is no remedy that gives such general satisfaction as West Pulmonary Balsam.
+TRUE merit has placed West's Pulmonary Balsam foremost in the ranks of proprietary compounds.
+Our experience tesches us that for the rapid cure of coughs, colds, soar throat, asthma, bronchitis, influenza, whooping cough and consumption, there is no remedy that gives such general satisfaction as West Put menary Balsam.
 All druggusts sell it.
-Trial bottles, 25 and 50 cents.
+Tris! bottles, 25 and 50 cents.
 Large bottles \$1 00.
+11.